raisch/sandbox/CODING.md

 ### Scoping Rules

-Know your scoping rules and scope all vars correctly.
+Know your scoping rules and scope all variables correctly.

+- `global.i = 0` is globally scoped - See See [Use of Global Scope](https://github.com/raisch/sandbox/blob/master/CODING.md#use-of-global-scope)
+- `i = 0` is globally scoped or scoped to the file.
-- `var` is scoped to the module.
+- `var i = 0` is scoped to the module.
-- `let` and `const` are scoped to the enclosing block.
+- `let i = 0` and `const i = 0` are scoped to the enclosing block or, if declared outside of a block, to the module.

-When in doubt, use `const`.

 ```js
 function() { // incorrect